aosabook/500lines/web-server/chapter.md

 The first line is straightforward: since we didn't ask for a particular file, our browser has asked for '/' (the root directory of whatever the server is serving).
-The second line appears because our browser actually sends two requests: one for the page, and one for a file called `/favicon.ico`, which it will display as an icon in the address bar if it exists.
+The second line appears because our browser automatically sends a second request for an image file called `/favicon.ico`, which it will display as an icon in the address bar if it exists.
-We'll look at this in more detail later.

 ## Displaying Values